 There really are some beautiful charts and diagrams here…. truly ‘descriptive statistics’.
 I can’t really do any of it justice by cramming it into a tiny blog post, but it’s well worth having a look at this venn diagram about drugs, for example.
 Or this interactive representation of the link between stress and work.

-A Level A Level Psychology ALL Anne Watson AQA A Level psychology assessment assessment without levels Attachment authors Ben Crystal Books for teens brain children's authors children's books children's dictionaries children's fiction classroom comprehension concepts/language confirmation bias CPD critical thinking curriculum david crystal debbie barton definitions depression Dictionaries dictionary Digital drama ed-tech edtech Education english English Literature ethics exam preparation exams false friends funny books GCSE guided reading history History teacher human sciences implications independent reading Jill Carter knowledge claims knowledge questions KS1 KS2 KS3 language learning literacy literature Mastery mathematics maths maths mastery media memory methodology MFL natural sciences Ofsted Ofsted Education Inspection Framework 2019 perspectives Phonics Picture books post-sats primary psychology reading reading for pleasure Rebecca Priest research revision SATs science secondary shakespeare Shakespeare400 shared knowledge statistics Stress teaching technology teen fiction TOK emotion TOK intuition TOK language TOK reason TOK sense perception truth words world book day writing
+A Level A Level Psychology ALL Anne Watson AQA A Level psychology assessment assessment without levels authors Ben Crystal Books for teens brain children's authors children's books children's dictionaries children's fiction classroom comprehension concepts/language confirmation bias CPD critical thinking curriculum david crystal definitions depression Dictionaries dictionary Digital drama ed-tech edtech Education english English Literature ethics Exam insights exam preparation exams false friends funny books GCSE guided reading history History teacher human sciences implications independent reading Jill Carter knowledge claims knowledge questions KS1 KS2 KS3 language learning literacy literature Mastery mathematics maths maths mastery media memory methodology MFL natural sciences Ofsted Ofsted Education Inspection Framework 2019 perspectives Phonics Picture books post-sats primary psychology reading reading for pleasure Rebecca Priest research revision Sam Holyman SATs science secondary shakespeare Shakespeare400 shared knowledge statistics Stress teaching technology teen fiction TOK emotion TOK intuition TOK language TOK reason TOK sense perception truth words world book day writing